Blue-Kachina/fmcuttingboard/MANUAL_TESTING.md

 - Steps:
   1) In FileMaker, copy a Script (or a selection of steps) so it’s on the system clipboard.
   2) In the IDE, run Tools > FMCuttingBoard > Diagnostics: Dump Clipboard Formats.
-  3) Expected: IDE log shows lines prefixed with [CB-DUMP] for all formats, and [CB-ANALYZE] for FileMaker-specific formats (Mac-XMSS/Mac-XMFD).
+  3) Expected: IDE log shows lines prefixed with [CB-DUMP] for all formats, and [CB-ANALYZE] entries for every enumerated format (we now analyze ALL formats, not just FileMaker-specific ones).
   4) A report file is written to docs/FileMaker-Native-Clipboard-Analysis.md in your project (or to your home folder if no project is open).
   5) Repeat for Fields and Tables (copy from FileMaker’s Manage Database) and run the diagnostics action again.
   6) Validate the report contains BOM info, newline counts (CR/LF/CRLF), null terminator note, and a small fmxmlsnippet preview.